 - A little sprinkling of flake or sea salt before baking makes these super elegant.
 The salt enhances the rich chocolate in the best way!

 I previewed this recipe on my Instagram Stories right when I made them, and my followers absolutely freaked out!
-I gave away a sneak peek of the recipe to dozens of people, we were both so excited about these paleo brownies.
+I even gave away a sneak peek of the recipe to dozens of people, we were all so excited about these paleo brownies.

 Chef’s Tips